praneeth622/cycle-management/README.md

-**Vashisht Hackathon**
+**Cycle-Management**

 ---

-Welcome to the Vashisht Hackathon repository!
-This repository contains the source code and resources for the Vashisht Hackathon project.
+Welcome to the Cycle Management repository!
+This repository contains the source code and resources for the Cycle-Management project.

 ### About
-The Vashisht Hackathon is an initiative aimed at fostering creativity and innovation among developers.
-Whether you're a seasoned developer or just starting out, this hackathon provides a platform for you to showcase your skills, collaborate with others, and create something amazing.
+The Cycle Management is an initiative aimed at fostering creativity and innovation among developers.

 ### Project Overview
-This repository hosts the project developed for the Vashisht Hackathon.
+This repository hosts the project developed for the Cycle Management.
 It includes the following components:

 1. **Source Code**: The source code for the project is organized into logical directories according to the functionality they implement.